mparticle-integrations/mparticle-apple-integration-adobe/README.md

 1. Add the kit dependency to your app's package management file:

-> To send media data to Adobe, you must use CocoaPods since their SDKs do not support Carthage
+> To send media data to Adobe, you must use CocoaPods or SPM since their SDKs do not support Carthage

 ```
-pod 'mParticle-Adobe/AdobeMedia', '~> 7.0'
+pod 'mParticle-Adobe/AdobeMedia', '~> 8.0'
 ```

 > Otherwise, for the previous non-media Adobe integration, you can integrate via Carthage or CocoaPods

 ```
-pod 'mParticle-Adobe/Adobe', '~> 7.0'
+pod 'mParticle-Adobe/Adobe', '~> 8.0'
 ```

 OR

 ```
-github "mparticle-integrations/mparticle-apple-integration-adobe" ~> 7.0
+github "mparticle-integrations/mparticle-apple-integration-adobe" ~> 8.0
 ```

 2. Follow the mParticle iOS SDK [quick-start](https://github.com/mParticle/mparticle-apple-sdk), then rebuild and launch your app, and verify that you see `"Included kits: { AdobeMedia }"` or `"Included kits: { Adobe }"` or in your Xcode console